dipy/dipy/doc/interfaces/denoise_flow.rst

 Denoising using NLMEANS
 -----------------------

-In the Non-Local Means algorithm (NLMEANS) [Coupe08]_ and [Coupe11]_, the value of a pixel is replaced by an average of a set of other pixel values: the specific patches centered on the other pixels are contrasted to the patch centered on the pixel of interest, and the average only applies to pixels with patches close to the current patch.
+In the Non-Local Means algorithm (NLMEANS) :footcite:p:`Coupe2008`, :footcite:p:`Coupe2012`, the value of a pixel is replaced by an average of a set of other pixel values: the specific patches centered on the other pixels are contrasted to the patch centered on the pixel of interest, and the average only applies to pixels with patches close to the current patch.
 This algorithm can also restore good textures, which are distorted by other denoising algorithms.

 The Non-Local Means method can be used to denoise $N$-D image data (i.e. 2D, 3D, 4D, etc.), and thus enhance their SNR.